 More bang for your buck

 Even if you have an expert in your team that knows exactly how to take care of your servers and websites, a good control panel could help him/her make more efficient and productive use of his/her time.
-So, when considering what will be the cost of such a tool, take into account all the savings you’ll get in return, not only in terms of time and money but also in less headaches and in greater websites.
+So, when considering the cost of such a tool, consider all the savings you’ll get in return, not only in terms of time and money but also in less headaches and greater websites.

-Still, want to manage servers by your own?
-No problem, check out this server management software.
+Still, want to manage servers on your own?